 Adderall and Ritalin are stimulants, though, and the more you take them the more you develop a tolerance for them, which can lead to a dangerous addiction spiral.

 Substance abuse has long cast a long shadow with the human species.
 The fact that some people abuse stimulants does not argue against the legitimacy of ADHD and the medications used to treat it.
-Heck, many of my friends with ADHD forget to take the medication; they certainly don’t abuse it.
+The fact is, many of my friends with ADHD forget to take the medication.
+They certainly don’t abuse it.

-ADHD about children and adults who have a valid neurocognitive condition that affects self-regulation.
-These children have enough problems with bullies; they don’t need more bullying from the media or from the neurologist who claims to have their best interests at heart.
+ADHD is about children and adults who have a valid and highly variable neurocognitive condition that affects self-regulation.
+These children have enough problems with bullies.
+They don’t need more bullying from the media or from the neurologist who claims to have their best interests at heart.

-Perpetuating this myth that ADHD is a “behavior” disorder caused by lax parenting leads to barbaric calls for “treating ADHD” with corporal punishment, such as by other marginal figures as developmental pediatrician Larry Diller (a favored source of The New York Times’ Schwarz, who could use a lesson in vetting sources and talking to bona fide experts).
+Perpetuating this myth that ADHD is a “behavior” problem caused by lax parenting leads to barbaric calls for “treating ADHD” with corporal punishment.
+That’s what pediatrician Larry Diller did here in this U.S. News and World Report column: A Spanking Might Beat Ritalin

-Interestingly enough, this news.com.au website prominently touts its editorial decision-makers’ expertise.
-So, you’d think there would have been more deliberation behind running this piece.
+Interestingly enough, this news.com.au website prominently touts its editorial decision-makers’ expertise:

 If you can’t see that illustration, here is a larger version.